A little about Bhaktapur

 - Pottery square, a fine place of ceramics arts and crafts

-- Siddha Pokhari, the largest manmade pond of Bhaktapur.
+- Shiddhapokhari, the largest manmade pond of Bhaktapur.

-Other than these mentioned monuments, the whole city is an ancient monument with stories and experiences of the past.
+Other than these mentioned monuments, the whole city runs outs to you to tell the stories and happenings of antiquity.
+Like this, the renovation of Nyatapola temple in 2020.

 Local food and wine